wp-plugins/cuusoo-list/readme.txt

 == Description ==

+Maintains a list of LEGO CUUSOO projects to display in a widget.

 This plugin will allow the user to maintain a list of specific projects on the LEGO CUUSOO web site, and display them on their WordPress site using a widget.
 Data for each specified project is obtained from the LEGO CUUSOO web site and made available for display.
 The widget's template can be customised to get the layout you want.